 - The residential property is where you and your family live.

-- While you are staying in a rental accommodation in another city, the property is rented out to another party.
+- While you are staying in rental accommodation in another city, the property is rented out to another party.

 - The property is unoccupied or vacant.